AdguardTeam/AdguardKnowledgeBase/02.general/05.adguard-filter-policy/docs.en.md

 If a rule is subject to the list of limitations described below, then it won’t be added to main filters.

 - Websites’ own ads are not to be removed on purpose.
 On the other side it shouldn’t be unblocked, because such unblocking can cause displaying of third-party ads.
-- Rules that are specific to the particular website will be added only if the website has sufficient traffic.
-Traffic is determined by open statistics (if it has such) or in other ways.
+- Rules that are specific to a particular website will be added only if the website has sufficient traffic.
+Traffic is determined by open statistics (if it has such) or in other ways, for example social media following.
 Website’s traffic is considered sufficient when it has 30 thousands visitors a month.
 - Anti-adblock scripts will be blocked only if they limit functionality of the website or interfere with its use.
 - Anti-adblock scripts will not be blocked in cases when it is prohibited by Law.
 - Rules that often cause problems with work of some websites will be deleted.